woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 Enabling MrSID image support
 ============================

-Boundless Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
+Boundless Server comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
 These formats include DTED, EHdr, AIG, ENVIHdr, and much more.

 `MrSID <http://www.gdal.org/frmt_mrsid.html>`_ is available as an optional extension as well, but due to licensing issues, it is not enabled by default.
-The steps to enable support will differ depending on how Boundless Suite is installed, and on what platform.
+The steps to enable support will differ depending on how Boundless Server is installed, and on what platform.

 Find the method of installation below and continue there.